Can Austin stay weird despite the bombs that keep exploding?

 Could all that make Austin, whose population and economy are booming, whose politics are liberal and whose diversity is rich more likely to be targeted?
 No one really knows.

-Police in the Texas capital are still working to determine a motive for the five bombings that have killed two people and wounded four others since March 2.
+Police in the Texas capital are still working to determine a motive for the five bombings that have killed two people and badly wounded four others since March 2.
 The blasts have struck multiple locations, making detecting a pattern difficult.

 The first three explosives were hidden in packages left on doorsteps, while a bomb that went off on Sunday used a more sophisticated tripwire.
 Another parcel detonated Tuesday at a FedEx processing facility in Schertz, about 60 miles from Austin, near San Antonio.